 Which View Rate Metrics Matter the Most?

-Now that you are familiar with the different video metrics, let’s try to identify what are the parameters that you should prioritize or focus on to properly evaluate and measure your view rate in the various platforms you are marketing on.
+Now that you are familiar with the different video metrics, let’s try to identify the parameters that you should prioritize or focus on to properly evaluate and measure your view rate in the various platforms you are marketing on.

 If you wish to determine how well the videos on various web pages in your site are performing, the critical metrics to keep in mind are as follows: